JeetuPalhub/dev-tube/Readme.md

 # dev

-This a backend project with javascript.
+This a backend project with javascript tech stack.